Piper Cheyenne 400

 About the Piper Cheyenne 400

 The Piper Cheyenne 400LS (PA-42-1000) is the ultimate development of the Cheyenne family and is widely regarded as the “hot rod” of corporate turboprops.
-Designed to compete directly with light jets like the Cessna Citation I, it features massive Honeywell (Garrett) TPE331-14 engines flat-rated to 1,000 shp each, driving distinctively large four-blade Dowty Rotol propellers.
+Designed to compete directly with light jets like the Cessna Citation I, it features Honeywell (Garrett) TPE331-14 engines flat-rated to 1,000 shp each from a 1,650 shp gas-generator capability, driving distinctive four-blade Dowty Rotol composite propellers.

 Key Features for GA Buyers

-• Climb Performance: A sea-level initial climb rate of over 3,200 fpm allows it to reach FL410 quickly, getting above weather and traffic.
+• Climb Performance: Sea-level initial climb above 3,200 fpm allows direct departure to FL410, getting above weather and traffic in minutes.

 Trade-offs

-• Engine Management: The TPE331 engines are highly efficient but require precise management and are known for being louder on the ground compared to PT6A variants.
+• Engine Management: TPE331 engines are highly efficient but operationally distinct from PT6A variants.
+The direct-drive single-shaft design demands precise temperature management and produces a louder ground signature.

 Technical Specifications